kyma-project/kyma/docs/getting-started/09-trigger-microservice-with-event.md

   kubectl
   </summary>

-1. Create the [Trigger CR](https://knative.dev/docs/eventing/triggers/) for the `orders-service` microservice to subscribe it to the `order.deliverysent.v1` event type from Commerce mock:
+1. Create a [Trigger CR](https://knative.dev/docs/eventing/triggers/) for the `orders-service` microservice to subscribe it to the `order.deliverysent.v1` event type from Commerce mock:

 ```yaml
 cat <<EOF | kubectl apply -f  -